8 MIN READ

 One of the most important things that corporate leaders do is define their organization's purpose, and identify what they ultimately want it to accomplish.
 They communicate this information in corporate mission and vision statements.
-These set a clear course for the organization, tell employees how they should focus their efforts, and prevent people going "off mission".
+These set a clear course for the organization, tell employees how they should focus their efforts, and prevent people going "off mission."

 If mission and vision statements are so important to organizations, why don't we spend any time creating them for ourselves?

-In this article, we'll look the benefits of creating personal mission and vision statements.
+In this article, we'll look at the benefits of creating personal mission and vision statements.
 We'll show you how to create them, and highlight how you can use them to bring clarity to your own objectives and goals.

 All of us have very different ideas about success.
 What's important, however, is that you spend time defining your version of success.
 Otherwise, how will you understand what you should be working toward, and how will you know if your decisions are helping you move toward your goals?

 Used as part of your personal approach to goal setting, mission and vision statements are useful for bringing sharp focus to your most important goal, and for helping you to quickly identify which opportunities you should pursue.